leaderlessness-research-club/leaderlessness.club/_home/_page.md

 How we achieve our mission:

-  * Conduct and publish field research on existing forms of leaderless organization
+  * Conduct and publish field research on existing forms of collective management
   * Create and publish summaries, critiques, and reviews of existing materials on forms and anthropologies of (hopefully implementable) collective management
-  * Facilitate discussions, offer presentations, and create general public events regarding implementing and experimenting with leaderless organization AKA collective management.
+  * Facilitate discussions, offer presentations, and create general public events regarding implementing and experimenting with collective management
   * Offer feasible guides on implementation of great reductions of bureaucracy
   * Offer guides on eschewing surveillance in regard to business ontologies, how do withdrawal forms of labor which managerialism cannot do without